“Flooding” is the extremely uncomfortable feeling of being overwhelmed mentally and emotionally.

 - A slight change in someone’s mood

-- …or anything else that changes without warning
+- Anything else that changes with little warning

-Given the way we’re influenced by even these subtle parts of life, the “big” things are much bigger for us, too.
-It’s when faced with things like meeting your boss, interviewing for a job, addressing conflict with a friend, or listening to someone vent that our reactivity can lead us to be flooded.
+Given the way we’re influenced by even these subtle parts of life, the “big” things are much bigger for us too.
+It’s when faced with things like meeting your boss, interviewing for a job, addressing conflict with a friend, or listening to someone vent that our natural reactivity can lead us to become flooded.

 How to Recognize Flooding

-Flooding is different for everyone, but chances are, you’ll know it when it happens.
+Flooding will look a little different for each HSP, but chances are, you’ll know it when it happens.
 Symptoms of flooding can include:

-- You may have a hard time focusing as your brain gets overwhelmed trying to process information.
+- You may have a hard time focusing as your mind becomes overwhelmed trying to process lots of information at once.

-- You may suddenly feel anxious — or you withdraw mentally as the brain “overheats” and copes by turning off for a second.
+- You may suddenly feel anxious, or you withdraw mentally as the brain “overheats” and copes by turning off for a moment.

 - Your emotions may be all over the place.
-You may not be able to explain which emotions you’re feeling.
+You may not be able to pinpoint or explain which emotions you’re feeling.

 - You may have physical symptoms such as sweaty hands, tunnel vision, or lightheadedness.

-- Outwardly, flooding can look like panic or a complete shut-down.
+- Outwardly, flooding can look like panic, fear, or a complete shut-down.

 This sounds weird, but it works.
 You can count five things you see, four things you hear, three things you can touch, etc., or you can count to 100.
 Counting backwards by increments of three is especially effective as it engages the brain more than counting up, thereby taking your brain out of anxiety mode.

-Mindfulness can be helpful after being flooded, as it soothes the brain and gets your focus back on the present.
+Mindfulness can be helpful after being flooded, as it soothes the brain and gets your focus back on the present moment.
 Practicing it consistently may help reduce the frequency of being flooded.
-There are many apps for this, such as Breathe, Headspace, and Calm.
+If you want a guided mediation, there are many apps for this, such as Breathe, Headspace, and Calm.